UniversalDependencies/docs/_2016-09-05--06-prague/features.md

   * UniMorph conflates optative and desiderative into one mood, `OPT`, while we have both `Mood=Opt` and `Mood=Des`.
     UD Turkish uses both values but the Turkish documentation says that desiderative is morphologically identical to conditional, so it is questionable whether we want to keep `Des` there.
     In addition, optative is used in Finnish, Gothic, Ancient Greek and Sanskrit.
+  * John's comment on conditional: ambiguous between designating the _protasis / condition_ ("if it rained"), and the _apodosis / result_ from that condition being fulfilled (", the game would be cancelled").
+    Languages differ in whether the conditional applies to the protasis, the apodosis or both.
+    Spanish uses the conditional for the protasis, but subjunctive imperfect for the apodosis.
   * UniMorph distinguishes debitive from obligative while we have only one corresponding value, necessitative.
   * Other moods that are used in UD Turkish: `Abil`, `AbilCnd`, `AbilDes`, `AbilGen`, `AbilGenNec`, `AbilImp`, `AbilNec`, `AbilPrs`, `Gen`, `GenNec`, `Prs`.
 The `Abil` should probably be replaced by the universal feature `Mood=Pot` (potential).